Call Today! 888-234-8376

 About Accordia Life Insurance

 Accordia Life Insurance is a part of a larger company called Global Atlantic Financial Group Limited.
 As the name suggests, Global Atlantic is a financial services company, and they offer some people great life insurance policies under the brand, Accordia Life.

-Global Atlantic is about 12 years old.
-The first nine years, the company was a part of the well-known Goldman Sachs until it became an independent company.
+Global Atlantic was founded in 2004.
+During its first nine years, the company was a part of Goldman Sachs until it became an independent company.
 Soon after, Global Atlantic purchased Aviva USA, a life insurance company which today is known as Accordia Life.

-Accordia Life has its headquarters in Des Moines, Iowa.
+Accordia Life is headquartered in Des Moines, Iowa.

 Accordia life insurance policies